Why Do Garage Door Springs Break?

 Can garage door be opened manually if springs are broken?

 A garage door can be opened manually if the springs are broken but it will require more effort.
 Garage doors have a release cord that disconnect the door from the opener this way you will be able lift the door manually.
-The springs provide the pressure that makes the door feel lighter and with broken springs the door will be much heavier to lift and it can be very challenging and even unsafe especially for larger and insulated heavier doors.

 Are some garage door springs better than others?

-There are different types of garage door springs and some are considered better than others.
-Torsion springs are generally more durable and reliable than extension springs and they offer smoother operation and more controlled door movement with a longer lifespan.
-High quality galvanized torsion springs made from robust materials tend to better than cheaper alternatives and are better at resisting to rust and corrosion.
+There are different quality types of garage door springs and some are considered better than others.
+In general torsion springs are more reliable than extension springs and definitely more durable, they offer smoother operation and can lift heavy duty garage doors.